takudaudi/ShonaPrinceTest/README.md

    ```

 4. **Open your browser**
-   Navigate to `http://localhost:5173` (or the port shown in your terminal)
+   Navigate to `http://localhost:5173` (Vite's default port, or the port shown in your terminal)

 ## 🐳 Docker Installation